-The "Speedtest Global Index" published regularly by Ookla is based on several million individual measurements in Mai 2021 from 180 countries.
+The Speedtest Global Index published regularly by Ookla is based on several million individual measurements in July 2022 from 182 countries.

 The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
 Values above 100% mean that, on average, every inhabitant has more than one connection.

 Access to the Internet in Equatorial Guinea from 1990 - 2019

 Broadband internet in Equatorial Guinea 2005 - 2020Equatorial Guinea is lagging behind in the expansion of broadband Internet connections.
 Around 26% of all residents have access to the Internet.
 Around 0% have their own fast Internet connection, which is at least faster than the former ISDN (more than 256 kbit/s).
 All fixed connections via DSL, cable or satellite were counted here, but not those connected to the Internet via mobile communications.